cap-js/openapi/README.md

 #### Customizing OpenAPI Output

-You can hook into the compilation process using the `after:compile.to.openapi` event to modify the generated OpenAPI document:
+You can synchronously hook into the compilation process using the `after:compile.to.openapi` event to modify the generated OpenAPI document:

 ```js
 cds.on('after:compile.to.openapi', ({ csn, options, result }) => {